- A Hotly Debated Topic

 Peregrine falcons on the other hand catch all their prey on the wing (except some they may steal from other raptors, devils!), deploying hunting tactics that can see them plummeting towards the earth at 200kms an hour to snatch an unsuspecting starling right out of the air.
 The females are larger (as is often the case with bops) and can therefore catch bigger prey however, both specialize in catching birds like waders, gulls and ducks.

-They not only have a wizard name but also, despite their small size are ferocious little birds who have been observed attacking trains.
+Named after a famous fantastical wizard, these birds are ferocious creatures who have been observed attacking trains despite their small size.
 However, when train hunts are unsuccessful (one figure suggests 98% of the time) their diet can range from sandpipers, bats and insects but it depends on their location.
 One study in Ireland showed the Merlin’s diet comprised of 24 bird species which accounted for 65.9% of its total diet.
 The rest of its protein came from moths at 33.1% and dragonflies at 1%.

 Birds of Prey as apex predators and their importance for ecosystem health